local-ch/lhc/README.md

   end
 ```

-If you want to turn off `:bearer` or `:auth` scrubbing, then just overwrite the auth configuration.
+If you want to turn off `:bearer` or `:basic` scrubbing, then just overwrite the `:auth` configuration.

 Example:
 ```ruby